heyudude/DSMR-reader-import/README.md

 Disclaimer: I created and tested this on a temporary version of DSMR-Reader, I will do the real conversion only after checking that it is actually correct ;)
 The steps:

-    Export Domoticz Database
+    1. Export Domoticz Database (via backup database)
-    Export multimeter_calendar. and meter_calendar as CSV with a comma as separator Place the 2 files in the same directory as the python script: rename them or edit the script pip install pandas (takes care of the operations on the CSV files) Add your dsmreader APi key (enable the API) and the Index numbers of the Gas and electricity meters from Domoticz sudo supervisorctl stop dsm_backend and dsmr_datalogger
+    2. Export multimeter_calendar. and meter_calendar as CSV with a comma as separator
+    3. Place the 2 files in the same directory as the python script: rename them or edit the script
+    4. pip install pandas (takes care of the operations on the CSV files)
+    5. Add your dsmreader APi key (enable the API) and the Index numbers of the Gas and electricity meters from Domoticz
+    6. sudo supervisorctl stop dsm_backend and dsmr_datalogger
-    Run the script
+    7. Run the script
-    sudo supervisorctl start all
+    8. sudo supervisorctl start all
-    ./manage.py dsmr_stats_reconstruct_missing_day_statistics (and prices also if needed)
+    9. ./manage.py dsmr_stats_reconstruct_missing_day_statistics (and prices also if needed)
+    10. check the data you imported, just to be sure

 How does it work globally?
 Reading in CSV structure,